spiral/docs/docs/en/component/data-grid.md

 you can specify either use the original `between` operator or `gte`+`lte` filters.

 > **Note**
-> Not all databases support `between` operation, that's why conversion to `gt/gte`+`lt/lte` is by default.
+> Not all databases support `between` operation, that's why the conversion to `gt/gte`+`lt/lte` is used by default.

-Between filter has two modifications: field-based and value-based:
+Between filter has two modifications: field-based and value-based.

 ```php
 use Spiral\DataGrid\Specification\Filter;